germaniumhq/germanium-python-api/README.rst

 Simply put Germanium is a Web Testing API that doesn't suck.

-Here is some draft documentation: [doc/api/index.adoc](doc/api/index.adoc)
+Here is some draft documentation: https://github.com/bmustiata/germanium/blob/master/doc/api/index.adoc

 ChangeLog
 ---------

+* 2016-02-11  1.3.8  setup.py trying to get the long description in.
 * 2016-02-11  1.3.7  Renamed README so it should appear in Pypy hopefully.
 * 2016-02-11  1.3.6  Added multikey typing: `type_keys(g, '<ctrl-left*3>')`
 * 2016-02-03  1.3.5  Added `germanium.js()`.
 Added documentation.